Ellen Browning Scripps Building

 Pocket Mouse Conservation Breeding Facility

 The Pocket Mouse Conservation Breeding Facility is designed to house up to 250 Pacific pocket mice and their offspring in a dedicated 700-square-foot building located in a remote area of the San Diego Zoo Safari Park.
 The chosen site was the original home of the Infant Isolation Unit that served as a nursery to hand raise delicate and sensitive hoofstock species up until 2001.
 In 2011, we were awarded $45,000 from the California Department of Fish and Wildlife to remodel the building to accommodate a group of Pacific pocket mice captured in an emergency rescue effort.
-Here, our Recovery Ecology staff carry out breeding, behavioral observations, and ecological experiments to optimize the environment so that it supports healthy, behaviorally competent mice that are well prepared for release back into the wild.
+Here, our Recovery Ecology staff carry out breeding, behavioral observations, and ecological experiments to optimize the environment so that it supports healthy, behaviorally competent mice that are well prepared for reintroduction.
 The facility currently houses 123 mice, and to date, we have had 244 births, and released 100 back into the wild.

 Botanical Conservation Center